 Connect the Milk tank to a flow valve, which connects to the Skimmed Milk tank.

-Connect the Milk source at the start of the model and the cream tank to a blender, which connects to the Whole Milk tank.
+Connect the Milk tank and the Cream tank to a blender, which connects to the Whole Milk tank.
 Split the input ports in a ratio of 97 to 3.

 The model should now look like this: